aheissenberger/meteor-memjs/README.md

 The `EJSON:true` allows to store and retrieve Javascript Objects - please check Meteor [EJSON](http://docs.meteor.com/#/full/ejson) for more information.

-## TODO
- * Functions with callback(err, para1, para2) do not work: GET, INCREMENT, STATS,

 ## Changelog

 ### v0.0.2